Backup & Restore #

 See Backup Formats to learn how to create a valid backup archive.

-Download a backup #
+Download a manual backup #

 Use backup:download ID to download a backup for a given Service, e.g. database: